MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/New-AzureHDInsightPigJobDefinition.md

 ```

 ### -File
-Specifies the path to a script file that contains the commands to run.
+Specifies the path to a file that contains a query to run.
-The script file must be located on WASB.
+You can use this parameter instead of the *Query* parameter.

 ```yaml
 Type: String